xenji/homee_exporter/README.md

 #### Systemd

-You can find an example systemd configuration in the `etc` folder.
+You can find an example systemd configuration in the `src/main/etc` folder.
 The directory layout assumes a debian-like system, please adjust the folder according to the distribution you use.